Chemistry (CHEM) 311

 Special Instructional Features

 CHEM 311 has a compulsory laboratory component that requires students to complete about 25 hours of laboratory work.
-For more information please contact firstname.lastname@example.org.
+A laboratory manual will be provided prior to beginning the lab component.
+For more information, please visit science.athabascau.ca.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.